 Law reports contain details of rulings of national and international courts, generally including a full transcript of the judgment.

-The print run of the 'official' report set, called the Law Reports, is shelved at JOURNALS--PER 344.4207.
+When citing cases, there is an expectation that the 'best report' will be cited.
+In England and Wales, there are no official reports, but the Law Reports series is accepted as the most authoritative.
+This includes Appeal Cases (AC), Queen's Bench (QB), Family (Fam) and Chancery (Ch).
+The print run of these 'official' report sets are shelved at JOURNALS--PER 344.4207.
 This series aims to include all cases establishing new or modified legal principles, or otherwise of significance to the legal profession.

 Prior to 1865, domestic law report publishing was not centrally co-ordinated.
 You'll find the majority of law reports from this early period reproduced in the Library's volumes of the English Reports.
 Use the indexes to this series to determine which volume of the reports to consult for a particular case.